Digital literacy: Digital divide

-Digital divide refers to the disparities among people - such as those living in developed and developing world - concerning access to and the use of information and communication technologies (ICT), particularly computer hardware, software, and the Internet.
+Digital divide refers to disparities (such as those living in the developed vs the developing world) concerning access to and the use of information and communication technologies (ICT), such as computer hardware, software, and the Internet, among people.
 Individuals within societies that lack economic resources to build ICT infrastructure do not have adequate digital literacy, which means that their digital skills are limited.
-The divide can be explained by Max Weber's social stratification theory, which focuses on access to production rather ownership of the capital.
-The former becomes access to ICT so that an individual can accomplish interaction and produce information or create a product and that, without it, he or she cannot participate in the learning, collaboration, and production processes.
-Digital literacy and digital access have become increasingly important competitive differentiators for individuals using the internet meaningfully.
-In an article by Jen Schradie called, The Great Class Wedge and the Internet's Hidden Costs, she discusses how social class can affect digital literacy.
+The divide can be explained by Max Weber's social stratification theory, which focuses on access to production, rather than ownership of the capital.
+Production means having access to ICT so that individuals can interact and produce information or create a product without which they cannot participate in learning, collaboration, and production processes.
+Digital literacy and digital access have become increasingly important competitive differentiators for individuals using the internet.
+In the article "The Great Class Wedge and the Internet's Hidden Costs", Jen Schradie discusses how social class can affect digital literacy.
 This creates a digital divide.

 Research published in 2012 found that the digital divide, as defined by access to information technology, does not exist amongst youth in the United States.
-Young people report being connected to the internet at rates of 94-98%.
+Young people report being connected to the internet at rates of 94–98%.
 There remains, however, a civic opportunity gap, where youth from poorer families and those attending lower socioeconomic status schools are less likely to have opportunities to apply their digital literacy.
-The digital divide is also defined as emphasizing the distinction between the “haves” and “have-nots,” and presented all data separately for rural, urban, and central-city categories.
+The digital divide is also defined as emphasizing the distinction between the "haves" and "have-nots", and presents all data separately for rural, urban, and central-city categories.
 Also, existing research on the digital divide reveals the existence of personal categorical inequalities between young and old people.
 An additional interpretation identified the gap between technology accessed by youth outside and inside the classroom.